Booking Opens Soon

 How do I book?

 All our online courses and classes are available to book online.
 The dates and times can be viewed and selected on the booking form.
 These times will change as classes fill up so don’t delay.
 You will receive a confirmation email with your booked class time.
 Don’t worry if your booked class time disappears from the booking form, it just means your class is now full.
 If your preferred class is fully booked, please add your name to a waiting list as we will always consider opening another class if there is sufficient interest.
+Booking now open.

-Repertoire and Teaching Tips
+Repertoire and Teaching Techniques

 Vocal Technique and Conducting